 2. Never leave anything on show, especially valuables

 Most car thefts are by opportunists.
 Leaving anything on view in your car is like having a sign on the side of the car saying steal me.
 Don’t think just because it hasn’t happened before it won’t happen.
-We should all know not to leave items such as handbags, mobile phones, sat navs or money on show but more benign items like sat nav holders, phone leads and coats for example can all increase the risk of your car getting broken into.
+We should all know not to leave items such as handbags, mobile phones, sat navs or money on show but more benign items like sat nav holders, phone leads and coats, for example, can all increase the risk of your car getting broken into.
 If you have to leave something in the car lock it in the boot.
 Even if nothing is stolen repairing a side window can cost up to £200, repairing a lock even more so its worth doing everything you can to reduce the chances of someone even making the attempt.

 3. Keep your keys in a secure place

 Many leave their car keys in the hallway, on the stairs or kitchen.
 Thieves are aware of this and may try the back door because many people leave them unlocked or try to reach the key from the letterbox.
 Put them somewhere out of site.
-If you go way and leave the car at home make sure you put your keys somewhere super safe.
+If you go away and leave the car at home make sure you put your keys somewhere super safe.

 There is also a marked increase in the number if keyless cars that are being stolen.
-Keyless cars have a fob not a key, if its in range the doors of the car can be unlocked or started.
-Its similar to the way a contact less credit card work.
+Keyless cars have a fob, not a key if it’s in range the doors of the car can be unlocked or started.
+Its similar to the way a contactless credit card work.

 Criminals have got wise to this and found ways to boost the signal and range so even if the fob is in the house the car will still unlock the door and even start.
 Example released by West Midlands Police shows this being done.
-You may think the car would stop once out of range but due to safety considerations the cars do not switch off once they are out of range of the fob, while this is important for safety it does give the criminals an east getaway.
-This type of theft is predominantly used by organised gangs, its more likely that the thefts in the village are caused by opportunists.
+You may think the car would stop once out of range but due to safety considerations, the cars do not switch off once they are out of range of the fob, while this is important for safety it does give the criminals an easy getaway.
+This type of theft is predominantly used by organised gangs, it’s more likely that the thefts in the village are caused by opportunists.

-One way to protect against this is to keep keyless entry keys away from doors and windows, and in a shielded protection case.
+One way to protect against this is to keep keyless entry keys away from doors and windows and in a shielded protection case.
 You can purchase specially shielded cases online or make one yourself by lining a closed metal tin with cardboard.
-For a car that’s worth thousands it is a small investment.
+For a car that’s worth thousands, it is a small investment.

 If you have the fob attached to a bunch of keys your probably going to want to use a larger metal container of some sort.